Ipsative Assessment

 • Excellent Progress.

 These are recorded as Red, Amber and Green respectively for each area of development on each pupil’s Individual pupil review.
-Individual pupil reviews are undertaken termly in
+Individual pupil reviews are undertaken termly in October, February and May and are led by the Headteacher or Deputy Headteacher.

 In order for progress with a specific outcome or area to be defined as ‘Excellent Progress’ the pupil’s engagement motivators must be well understood and defined.
 It must be evident that these have been utilised in the classroom environment to secure intrinsic engagement with learning: there must be evidence that the pupil is engaged in meaningful learning.
 The outcome(s) being judged must be relevant to the pupil’s longer term aspirations and/or development.
 There is an expectation that the pupil will have made developmental progress, even if that is laterally via increased maintenance, fluency, independence or generalisation (as defined in Mapping and Assessing Personal Progress, Sissons, 2018).
 Quantitative progress against outcomes or identified assessment frameworks is considered in making the judgement for the individual pupil but its influence on the judgement is subjective based on the individual circumstances, disability and the general learning characteristics of the individual.